 - Zoning Application (PDF Format)

 A Right-of-Way permit is required for any work proposed within the public rights-of-way such as pipes or utility lines.

 - Right of Way Permit Application (PDF Format)

-Building permits are issued through the Houghton County Building Department.
+Building permits and demolition permits are issued through the Houghton County Building Department.
 A copy of the approved Zoning Permit will be required to obtain a building permit.
 All building permit fees will be paid to Houghton County and based on their fee structure.